 He volunteers at schools in his community providing competitive readiness training on how to become an effective athlete and student.
 His other volunteer activities include officiating at soccer and athletic competitions.
 He is also a member of the Lions Club and volunteers with an organization called Restless Development that empowers youth to solve the world’s challenges.

 He is currently studying for an Executive Diploma in Sports Management with the Zimbabwe Institute of Management.
+He is a Transformational Public Speaker, Team building and Fitness Coach.

 Ambassador Luis Gallegos